 Medical services and schools both key considerations

 Echoing the theme of family friendliness, 78% of people surveyed said that having hospitals and medical centres were important when choosing a suburb to live in.
 More than half (54%) looked at proximity to the best schools, whether it was the top primary schools in Melbourne or the best schools in Sydney.

 People love shopping, eating, and the outdoors

-When asked about entertainment and cultural facilities, 78% of people surveyed said that being near shops or a shopping centre was extremely important when on the hunt for the ideal liveable suburb.
-Following close behind were parks, restaurants, and cafes – not surprising given our love of the outdoors and eating out.
+Regardless of whether it’s Sydney’s or Melbourne’s most liveable suburb, Aussies want convenience.
+78% of people surveyed said that being near shops or a shopping centre was extremely important when on the hunt for the ideal liveable suburb.
+Following closely behind were parks, restaurants and cafes.

 Suburb profiles and plans are important

-The majority of people we spoke to said they wanted to know things like how a neighbourhood has changed over time, median property prices, and a vendor’s reason for selling when considering buying a property.
-One of the ways Upside can help in this area is with a free online report for a property, which you can request in under 30 seconds to get a good idea of what a home in the area may be worth.
+On top of all the key consideration factors, the majority of people we spoke to said they wanted to know things like how a neighbourhood has changed over time, median property prices, and a vendor’s reason for selling.
+This is easy with Upside: we offer a free online report for a property, which you can request in under 30 seconds to get a good idea of what a home in the area may be worth.

-Got a specific suburb in mind?
-Take a look at our suburb profiles for more information about the suburb you’re thinking about moving to.
+Want to find more about a specific suburb?
+Hop on to our free suburb profiles for more information about the suburb you’re thinking about moving to.